 In this situation, the unique shape does not impact conductivity, while allowing the pot to be shorter.

-This stockpot is made from hard-anodized aluminum, which has great conductivity and is non-stick.
 This material can also handle a lot of heat (up to 500°F), which is great for cooking over gas stoves.

 The lid and handles are made from different materials, but you can feel just how secure they are when you hold the pot.
 Additionally, the rim of this pot has been tapered, making it easier to pour from without spilling.

-2. GreenPan Valencia Pro Hard-Anodized Ceramic Stockpot
+8. GreenPan Valencia Pro Hard-Anodized Ceramic Stockpot

 GreenPan’s Valencia Pro stockpot is made from a hard-anodized ceramic material and comes with a tempered glass lid.